cklim83/launch_school/notes/04_ls170_171/04_physical_layer.md

 We can define the performance of a physical network by its Latency and Bandwidth.

 **Latency**: The **time** required to move data from one point to another point
              in a network.
+This is a **measure of delay**.

 **Bandwith**: The **maximum amount of data** that can be sent **per unit of time**
               and measured in bits per second (e.g. Mbps).
-This is frequently misunderstood as speed.
-An analagous example is the number of lanes on the road.
+This is a **measure of capacity** but is frequently misunderstood as speed.
+An analagous example is the number of lanes on the road, each with same speed limit.
 The more lanes available, more cars can be transfered at once with all moving at designated speed.

 ## Components of Latency
 Latency is a measure of delay.
 Data starts at point A and takes x millisecs (ms)